 15. Lola Beltrán

-She sang for four different American presidents, exemplifying how long her reign in the industry lasted and how revered her voice was.
+She performed for kings, queens, and presidents, offering her beautiful crooning, and sang for four different American presidents, exemplifying how long her reign in the industry lasted and how revered her voice was.

 16. Rick Trevino

-Nevertheless, she is beloved in Mexico and is often considered one of the best Latin country artists currently making music.
+Nevertheless, he is beloved in Mexico and is often considered one of the best Latin country artists currently making music.

 Over his career, he earned three Grammy Awards, nine Latin Grammy Awards, and several other acclamations in the Latin music industry.